Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Ava had been commendably compliant with the spirit of her NDA.
 Darcy wasn’t exactly pleased to be dragged back into dealing with her again, but she *had* stuck her neck out for that young woman.
 Several of her colleagues would have been less than impressed if she had failed to step up and handle her own mess.

 Ava had insisted on staying at her adoptive family’s apartment until the investigation was complete, despite Darcy’s reassurances that it was unnecessary.
-Darcy was quietly grateful---she was entirely certain that the girl was too constructively self-centered to even *think* of doing something stupid, but having her under the watchful eye of Chief Arés was a useful way to smooth some ruffled feathers.
+Darcy was quietly grateful - she was entirely certain that the girl was too constructively self-centered to even *think* of doing something stupid, but having her under the watchful eye of Chief Arés was a useful way to smooth some ruffled feathers.

 Gabriel Arés had plainly chosen the building for its disability access, which included a large and comfortable elevator directly opposite the front doors.
 She checked herself in its wide mirrors on the way up, massaging ruefully at the ever-deepening lines around her eyes and mouth, and neatened up her suit.